Kuta / Legian / Seminyak

 Tegalalang

 Home of woodcarvers, this village and nearby villages specialize in the carving of soft wood figures.
-Brightly painted flowers, frogs, fruits and animal figures feature heavily
+Brightly painted flowers, frogs, fruits and animal figures feature heavily.

 No comments: